 You can get started with mindfulness using a simple technique.

-Starting tomorrow, observe/notice 3 things which you see on your way to work/school/supermarket.
+Starting tomorrow, observe or notice 3 things which you see on your way to work or school or supermarket.

-You may notice a completely new structure built on the way that had skipped your attention before, or you may find a new billboard somewhere – things that were there but didn’t come to your attention.
-That happens because of a lack of mindfulness.
+You may notice a completely new structure built on the way that had skipped your attention before, or you may find a new billboard somewhere.
+Maybe other things that were there but didn’t come to your attention.

 However, when you consciously start to practice it in small ways, like the exercise above, you’ll become aware of many new things which you weren’t aware of earlier.
 This itself could mark the beginning of a new change, leading to other changes that you have always desired.